sujithq/hugo-academic/content/cv/accomplishments.md

   date_start = "2020-08-12"
   date_end = ""
   description = """
-  Earning the Azure Solutions Architect Expert certification demonstrates skills and knowledge to advise stakeholders and translate business requirements into secure, scalable, and reliable solutions.
-Candidates have advanced experience and knowledge across various aspects of IT operations, including networking, virtualization, identity, security, business continuity, disaster recovery, data management, budgeting, and governance - managing how decisions in each area affects an overall solution.
+  Earning the DevOps Engineer Expert certification demonstrates the ability to combine people, process, and technologies to continuously deliver valuable products and services that meet end user needs and business objectives.
+DevOps professionals streamline delivery by optimizing practices, improving communications and collaboration, and creating automation.
   """

 [[item]]